Expert prostate cancer treatment in Minnesota and western Wisconsin

 If you’re diagnosed with prostate cancer, it’s important to know that you’re not alone.
 Over 10% of men will be diagnosed with prostate cancer, making this one of the most common cancers in men.
-We’re here to help you get answers, understand your options and guide you through every step of your treatment.
-And with modern cancer centers across the Twin Cities and western Wisconsin, convenient, comfortable care is always close to home.
+We’re here to help you get answers, understand your options and guide you through every step of your prostate cancer treatment.
+And with modern cancer centers in Minnesota and western Wisconsin, convenient, comfortable care is always close to home.

 Scientists still don’t know what causes prostate cancer, but they do know that it’s usually a slow growing cancer.
 If it’s detected early, there’s a higher chance of successful treatment.

 During a PSA blood test, we’ll draw a small amount of blood to be tested in the lab.
-If high levels of PSA are found, we’ll talk to you about the next steps, which may include further testing.
+If high levels of PSA are found, we’ll talk to you about the recommended next steps, which may include a biopsy.

 If your PSA levels are high, we might recommend a prostate biopsy.
 During a biopsy, a small sample of your prostate tissue is removed and examined in a lab.
 We’ll use local anesthesia during the biopsy to keep you as comfortable as possible.
 This test can confirm a cancer diagnosis, help determine the extent of the cancer and the likelihood that it will grow quickly.